Graded Hoare Logic and its Categorical Semantics: Modelling Graded Hoare Logic

-It is widely known that fibrations that are suitable for interpreting the $\wedge,\vee,\exists,=$-fragment of the first-order predicate logic is {\em coherent fibration}; this is a well-studied notion and a good reference is Chapter 4 of \cite{jacobscltt}; its definition is in \cite[Definition 4.2.1]{jacobscltt}.
-Based on this fact, we introduce a class of fibrations that are suitable for our assertion logic - due to the countable joins of the assertion logic we modify the definition of coherent fibration accordingly. \begin{definition} Let $\VV$ be a Cartesian category with a distributive countable coproducts.
-A {\em fibration for assertion logic} over $\VV$ is a posetal fibration $p:\PP\arrow\VV$ such that: \begin{enumerate} \item Each fibre poset $\PP_X$ is a distributive lattice with finite meets $\top_X,\wedge$ and countable joins $\bot_X,\vee$. \item Each reindexing function $f^*$ preserves finite meets and countable joins. \item The reindexing function $c_{X,Y}^*$ along the contraction morphism $c_{X,Y}\teq\langle\pi_1,\pi_2,\pi_2\rangle\in\VV(X\times Y, X\times Y\times Y)$ has a left adjoint $\Eq_{X,Y}\dashv c_{X,Y}^*$.
-This satisfies {\em Beck-Chevalley condition} and {\em Frobenius property} \cite[Definition 3.4.1]{jacobscltt}:
+\paragraph{Fibrations for our Assertion Logic} It is widely known that {\em coherent fibrations} are suitable for interpreting the $\wedge,\vee,\exists,{=}$-fragment of first-order logic (see \cite[Chapter 4, Def.
+4.2.1]{jacobscltt}).
+Based on this fact, we introduce a class of fibrations that are suitable for our assertion logic---due to the countable joins of the assertion logic we modify the definition of coherent fibration accordingly. \begin{definition} A {\em fibration for assertion logic} over $\VV$ is a posetal fibration $p:\PP\arrow\VV$ for cartesian $\VV$ with distributive countable coproducts, such that: \begin{enumerate} \item Each fibre poset $\PP_X$ is a distributive lattice with finite meets $\top_X,\wedge$ and countable joins $\bot_X,\vee$. \item Each reindexing function $f^*$ preserves finite meets and countable joins. \item The reindexing function $c_{X,Y}^*$ along the contraction $c_{X,Y}\teq\langle\pi_1,\pi_2, \pi_2\rangle \in \VV(X\times Y, X\times Y\times Y)$ has a left adjoint $\Eq_{X,Y}\dashv c_{X,Y}^*$.
+This satisfies {\em Beck-Chevalley condition} and {\em Frobenius property}; we refer to \cite[Definition 3.4.1]{jacobscltt}.